ISERROR Function

 Challenge #2

-In cell F2, confirm that ISERROR also catches #N/A in C1.
+In cell D3, confirm that the error check also catches #N/A.

 Example 3 - Show a Fallback Message